 With all that being said – I will let you in on this general information about me.

-I am a mid forties,white male.
+I am a mid forties,white male, married with children and attend a baptist church.
 I live in the United States.

 What I believe about Jesus Christ and the Gospel